ibm-cloud-architecture/refarch-ml-ops/README.md

 ### Cloud Pak For Data - A Platform for Operationalizing Models<a class="anchor" id="ml-ops-cpd-intro">

-Framework to accelerate journey to AI to transform business operation with an open, extensible data and AI platform that runs on any cloud.
+Next let us discuss about IBM Cloud Pak For Data.
+It is a platform to accelerate journey to AI to transform business operation with an open, extensible data and AI platform that runs on any cloud.

 ![](images/CPDIntro.png)

+For detailed information about Cloud Pak For Data please check [here](https://www.ibm.com/products/cloud-pak-for-data)

 ### ML Ops Starter Kit<a class="anchor" id="ml-ops-starter-kit">